Exabyte-io/documentation/docs/rest-api/overview.md

 ## Definition

-[RESTful](#links) API (or REST-API, or Representational State Transfer Application Programming Interface) is a layer allows to access and manipulate textual representation of the web resources (eg. [Entities](../entities-general/overview.md)) by using a uniform and predefined set of stateless operations.
+RESTful[^1] API (or REST-API, or Representational State Transfer Application Programming Interface) is a layer allows to access and manipulate textual representation of the web resources (eg. [Entities](../entities-general/overview.md)) by using a uniform and predefined set of stateless operations.

 In other words, REST-API provides **programmatic** access to data and functionality for data scientists and engineers, and anyone else who prefers coding to the user interface.